 As noted above, named graphs ensure graph integrity, both when inserting or removing edges or vertices.
 So you won't encounter dangling edges, even if you use the same vertex collection in several named graphs.
-This involves more operations inside the database which don't come for free.
+This involves more operations inside the database which come at a cost.
 Therefore anonymous graphs may be faster in many operations.
-So this question boils down to 'Can I afford the additional effort or do I need the warranty for integrity?'.
+So this question may be narrowed down to: 'Can I afford the additional effort or do I need the warranty for integrity?'.